tdi/pycello/README.md

 pycello
 =======

-Some cellular automata fun in curses
+Some cellular automata fun in curses.